-Examples of community /metropolitan area research, undertaken to inform planning
+We have many examples of community/metropolitan area research, undertaken to inform planning of new museums.

 Museums that relocated and reinvented themselves

 Exploratorium, San Francisco CA. Big issues: moving from a family-safe area (but hard to find) to a busy downtown area, concern about lapsed visitors and dependence on children as motivation for a visit, content programming choices

 Museum of Natural History, University of Michigan, Ann Arbor MI.
 Big issues: reaching community residents despite inhibitions of access to campus, attracting students for reasons other than a class assignment, the fading appeal of ‘natural history’ vs. science

 The Tech Museum, San Jose CA. Big issues: the potential techie audience in Silicon Valley, designing for families, perceptions of four major concept areas

 Science Museum of Minnesota, St. Paul MN.
 Big issues: program planning choices about the existing four permanent galleries, seeking to unpack the image of ‘educational,’ understanding which audience types are being well-served

 History Colorado, Denver CO.
 Big issues: lack of local attendance, lack of appeal of history to families, development of storylines that would counter those problems

 Hershey Museum, Hershey PA.
 Big issues: a location to serve local-regional audiences when Hershey Park was filled with mostly out-of-area amusement park visitors, program choices beyond the core exhibition about Milton Hershey

 Wichita Science Center, Wichita KS.
 Big issues: combining with the local children’s museum, seeking a greater audience, connection to downtown or not